-Call it kidnapping, hostage-taking or general harassment, the arresting of foreigners to express a political grievance has been going on since the days of Hammurabi, when emirs displayed their ire by sending only parts of people back home.
-Our military commander in charge of such issues in West Berlin really has his hands full with this disappearance — Leatherby senior stirs so much noise about the kidnapping that proceeding in a quiet negotiation is going to be difficult.
-Col. Van Dyke knows that the Leatherby kid was purposely targeted to provide leverage for someone the Russians want, perhaps one of their own operative captured by the U.S. forces.
-There’s no East German phone he can pick up to secure John’s release, so Van Dyke has to rely on his surreptitious contacts, like the capricious Hoffy.
-He meets her at an outdoor plaza, but she seems unusually downcast, and resists his attempts to bring up their past romance.
+Call it kidnapping, hostage-taking or general harassment, the arresting of foreigners to express a political grievance has been going on since the days of Hammurabi, when emirs displayed their ire by sending only parts of captives back home.
+Our military commander really has his hands full with this disappearance — Leatherby senior makes so much noise that a quiet negotiation is going to be difficult.
+Col. Van Dyke knows that the Leatherby kid was purposely snatched to trade for someone the Russians want, perhaps one of their own operatives captured by the U.S. forces.
+There’s no East German phone to call to secure John’s release, so Van Dyke has to rely on his surreptitious contacts, like the capricious Hoffy.
+He meets her at an outdoor plaza, but she seems unusually downcast, and resists his attempts to recall their past romance.

 Berlin’s four occupational sectors were reduced to two in 1947, with the English staying behind to lend intelligence expertise.
 A lot of conflicting information is floating around, and plenty of people like the Schindlers are living under assumed identities.
 As it turns out, the Brits have some distressing news for Van Dyke regarding his personnel.

-The big plus in Night People is Nunnally Johnson’s deft screenplay, which admits that the situation is so sticky that a man in Colonel Van Dyke’s position sometimes has to play dirty, too.
-Johnson’s characters do a lot of talking, but it’s all highly interesting.
+The big plus in Night People is Nunnally Johnson’s deft screenplay, which admits that the sticky situation in Berlin requires a man in Colonel Van Dyke’s position to play dirty, too.
 Gregory Peck does his best to make his Colonel fallible, all but conceding defeat at least twice.
-But seeing as it’s Peck we know he’ll come out on top in the end.
-Assisting Van Dyke in the office is secretary Ricky Cates, played by the interesting Rita Gam of The Thief and Saadia.
+But seeing as it’s Peck we know different.
+Assisting Van Dyke is his secretary Ricky Cates, played by the interesting Rita Gam of The Thief and Saadia.
 One scene is fairly confusing — Peck is playing cards with some friends in one room, and at one point he walks into the next where Ricky appears to be in bed.
 Where are they?
 We hear that the card games take place in a Press Room somewhere, but this looks like Van Dyke’s own apartment.
 Could they be borrowing Ricky’s apartment?
 How personal a secretary is Ricky, anyway?

-Lighter assistance is provided by Buddy Ebsen as Van Dyke’s closest aid and dog-robber, Sgt.
+Lighter assistance is provided by Buddy Ebsen as Van Dyke’s aide and dog-robber Sgt.
 McColloch.
-The Sarge drives and fetches and provides some needed reactions without being used as an audience surrogate exposition mirror.
-There are A Foreign Affair– like reminders here and there that the GI’s in Berlin can’t all behave like choirboys, such as the fact that McColloch apparently has various girlfriends stashed around town.
-Much of the second half of the picture unspools in an army hospital, where the sergeant continually ducks into a staff room to check on a baseball game, or trades quips with Major Foster (Walter Abel), a staff doctor who colludes with Van Dyke in hoodwinking the Russkis.
+The Sarge drives, fetches and provides some needed reactions without being used as an audience surrogate exposition device.
+McColloch has various girlfriends stashed around town, a A Foreign Affair– like reminder that the GI’s in Berlin can’t all behave like choirboys.
+The second half of the picture unspools in an army hospital.
+The sergeant repeatedly ducks into a staff room to check on a baseball game, or trades quips with Major Foster (Walter Abel), a staff doctor who colludes with Van Dyke in hoodwinking the Russkis.
 Dr. Foster spends his time cadging cigarettes from people, a gimmick that writer Johnson makes seem fresh.

 Frau Schindler is a sweet lady seen only in wide shots, playing the piano to earn a living.
 It looks like she’d rather live in poverty with her sightless husband than accept help from the English, for whom she reportedly spied; whatever the story, it doesn’t put the English in a good light.
 She’s played by Jill Esmond, who twenty years earlier starred in Alfred Hitchcock’s The Skin Game.
 Young German actress Marianne Koch (A Fistful of Dollars, Spotlight on a Murderer) looks like a teenager.
 The interesting Anita Björk isn’t given the best vehicle for her American debut; I’m not sure she starred in another English-language picture.
-She looks more attractive in her best-known movie Miss Julie (1951) that shows her to be a world-class actress.
+She looks more attractive in her best-known movie Miss Julie (1951), a genuine classic.

-Nunnally Johnson suggests that nasty ex-Nazi intelligence men are working for Russia, a claim that conflicts with East German claims that the West was happily employing ex-SS and intelligence men from the former Reich.
+Nunnally Johnson suggests that nasty ex-Nazi intelligence men are working for Russia, which conflicts with East German claims that only the West employed ex-SS and intelligence men from the former Reich.
 Peter van Eyck, a Hollywood veteran even during the war, is Sergei Petrochine, an efficient operative on the Colonel’s staff.
 Van Eyck’s Sergei speaks and acts like a German.
 What’s with that name, anyway?
 Since several other people in the course of the story use ‘invented’ identities, is it possible that Sergei is an ex Nazi?
 We also wonder about the fact that Van Dyke and the diplomats never talk about dealing with East Germany, only the Soviets.
-The Soviets are no doubt genuinely hostile adversaries, especially after the standoff of the Berlin Airlift.
+The Soviets became hostile adversaries, especially after the standoff of the Berlin Airlift.
 But Night People all but denies the existence of East Germany as anything but occupied Soviet territory.
 Of such things was the Cold War made.
-If everybody could just waited 45 years, for the Berlin Wall to go up and then come down again, all this rancor could have been avoided.
+If everybody could have waited 45 years for the Berlin Wall to go up and then come down again, all this rancor could have been avoided.

 Night People is a clever spy story with a good twist, that isn’t diminished by being predictable.
 In 1954 it probably was a much bigger surprise.
-Nunnally Johnson’s good script and the fine performances by an interesting cast maintain high interest and amusement — and Johnson’s take on the tense political situation is well observed, too.
+Nunnally Johnson’s good script and the fine performances maintain high interest and amusement — and Johnson’s take on the tense political situation is well observed, too.
 Sixty-three years later, its attitude doesn’t seem dated.